khulnasoft/devkit/docs/annotations.md

         --opt platform=amd64,arm64 \
         --output "type=image,name=target,annotation[linux/amd64].org.opencontainers.image.url=https://example.com/amd64,annotation[linux/arm64].org.opencontainers.image.url=https://example.com/arm64"

-Buildkit also allows you to finely control the exact destination where the annotation will be written to using the syntax `annotation-<type>.*`.
+Devkit also allows you to finely control the exact destination where the annotation will be written to using the syntax `annotation-<type>.*`.
 You can write to the following `<type>`s: